JanneMattila/some-questions-and-some-answers/q&a/app_service_and_authentication.md

 ## App Service Authentication Headers

-App Service authenticatin add headers that you can easily access in your applications.
-Here are example of them:
+App Service authentication adds headers that you can easily access in your applications.
+Here's example headers:

 ```
 X-MS-CLIENT-PRINCIPAL-NAME: john.doe@contoso.com